An Embedding Theorem for Tractor Bundles, and an Application in Conformal Pseudo-Riemannian Geometry: Introduction

-Zimmer's Embedding Theorem first appeared in \cite{zimmer.lorentz} in the context of a noncompact simple Lie group $H$ acting by automorphisms of a $G$-structure $\omega$ of algebraic type on a compact manifold $M^n$, such that $G$ also defines a volume form.
-In this context, the theorem gives a linear injection $\iota: \lieh \rightarrow \BR^n$ and an algebraic group $\check{H} < G$ locally isomorphic to $H$ such that $\iota$ intertwines the adjoint representation $\mbox{Ad}_\lieh H$ with the representation of $\check{H}$ on $\iota(\lieh) \subseteq \BR^n$; in particular, $H$ locally embeds in the structure group $G$.
-Zimmer provided an impressive application for $\omega$ a Lorentzian metric, proving that $H$ must be locally isomorphic to $\mbox{SL}(2,\BR)$.
+Zimmer's embedding theorem first appeared in \cite{zimmer.lorentz} in the context of a noncompact simple Lie group $H$ acting by automorphisms of a $G$-structure $\omega$ of algebraic type on a compact manifold~$M^n$, such that $G$ also defines a volume form.
+In this context, the theorem gives a linear injection $\iota\colon \lieh \rightarrow \BR^n$ and an algebraic group $\check{H} < G$ locally isomorphic to $H$ such that $\iota$ intertwines the adjoint representation ${\rm Ad}_\lieh H$ with the representation of $\check{H}$ on $\iota(\lieh) \subseteq \BR^n$; in particular,~$H$~locally embeds in the structure group $G$.
+Zimmer provided an impressive application for~$\omega$ a~Lorentzian metric, proving that $H$ must be locally isomorphic to ${\rm SL}(2,\BR)$.

-M. Gromov subsequently gave a very general version of the Embedding Theorem in \cite[5.2.A]{gromov.rgs}, which applies to a Lie algebra $\lieh$ of infinitesimal automorphisms of a Gromov-rigid geometric structure $\omega$ of algebraic type on a compact manifold $M$, together with a group $B \leq \Aut(M,\omega)$ preserving a finite measure $\mu$ on $M$ and normalizing $\lieh$.
-Combined with Gromov's Frobenius Theorem \cite[1.3.A]{gromov.rgs}, the Embedding Theorem led to the Gromov-Zimmer Centralizer and Representation Theorems (see \cite{zimmer.gromovrep}).
+Gromov subsequently gave a very general version of the embedding theorem in \cite[Theorem~5.2.A]{gromov.rgs}, which applies to a Lie algebra $\lieh$ of infinitesimal automorphisms of a Gromov-rigid geometric structure $\omega$ of algebraic type on a compact manifold $M$, together with a group $B \leq \Aut(M,\omega)$ preserving a finite measure $\mu$ on $M$ and normalizing $\lieh$.
+Combined with Gromov's Frobenius theorem \cite[Theorem~1.3.A]{gromov.rgs}, the embedding theorem led to the Gromov--Zimmer centralizer and representation theorems (see \cite{zimmer.gromovrep}).